pierre1754/PatientPortal/front/README.md

 ## Tailwind CSS

 I used Tailwind CSS to organize the layout of the page and add some style when needed.

+# User Documentation

+First, you need to create a doctor.
+Then, you can create a patient and assign him a doctor.
+Finally, you can create a treatment inside the patient details page.